Earthquakes on May 9, 2026

 14.8 km11III-✓ ReviewedUSGS →

-This magnitude 3.5 event was detected 3 km WSW of Brawley, CA on May 9, 2026, with origin time 23:49 UTC.
+The USGS recorded this magnitude 3.5 earthquake 3 km WSW of Brawley, CA at 23:49 UTC on May 9, 2026.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 The event generated 11 citizen felt reports to the USGS.
-Peak ground motion corresponded to MMI 3.5, classified as light shaking.
-The event originated approximately 14.8 km below the surface, classifying it as shallow crustal.
+Peak ground motion corresponded to MMI 3.8, classified as light shaking.
+This was a shallow crustal earthquake, focused at 14.8 km depth.
 Coordinates: 32.968°, -115.557°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09